cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

-# Workshop: Deploying an Application
+# Workshop:Activity-1: Deploying an Application

 1. Prerequisites
     - The instructor should setup activity using [SETUP.md](./SETUP.md)